-8. Evaluate fixed facility training sites in order to select a site 1 st Evaluation 2 nd Evaluation requirements in accordance with NFPA 1403 and the policies and procedures of the authority having jurisdiction (AHJ).
-Course Code Date Initials Course Code Date Initials a.
+7. Evaluate fixed facility training sites in order to select a site that 1 st Evaluatio on 2 r nd Evaluatio on fulfills the training objectives with minimal mitigation requirements in accordance with NFPA 1403 and the policies and procedures of the authority having jurisdiction (AHJ).
+Date Initials Course Code Date Initials a.
 Identify requirements of a viable live fire training site b.
 Describe conditions that could impact site use Identify site evaluation communication and notification needs d.
-Identify site evaluation documentation needs

-9. Assemble a comprehensive burn plan ("burn book") that 1 st Evaluation 2 nd Evaluation training evolution in accordance with NFPA standards and the policies and procedures of State Fire Training (SFT) and the authority having jurisdiction (AHJ).
-Course Code Date Initials Course Code Date Initials d.
-Describe purpose of a live fire burn plan e.
-Identify components of a live fire burn plan ("burn book") f.
-Identify records-retention requirements for burn plans 10.
-Develop a preburn plan and conduct preburn planning 1 st Evaluation 2 nd Evaluation 10. equirements in accordance with NFPA 1403 and the policies and procedures of the authority having jurisdiction (AHJ).
+Identify site evaluation documentation needs 8.
+Assemble a comprehensive burn plan ("burn book") that 1 1 st Evaluation 2 nd Evaluation contains all documentation necessary to conduct a live fire training evolution in accordance with NFPA standards and the policies and procedures of State Fire Training (SFT) and the authority having jurisdiction (AHJ).
+Date Initials Course Code Date Initials a.
+Describe purpose of a live fire burn plan b.
+Identify components of a live fire burn plan ("burn book") c.
+Identify records-retention requirements for burn plans 9.
+Develop a preburn plan and conduct preburn planning 1 st Evaluatio on 2 r nd Evaluatio on requirements in accordance with NFPA 1403 and the policies and procedures of the authority having jurisdiction (AHJ).
 Course Code Date Initials Course Code Date Initials a.
 Identify basic components of a preburn plan b.
-Describe preburn planning requirements 11 Prepare a training prop or structure for live fire training in 1 st Evaluatio n 2 ^r 2 nd Evaluation standards and the policies and procedures of the authority having jurisdiction (AHJ).
+Describe preburn planning requirements

+10. Prepare a training prop or structure for live fire training in 1 st Evaluatio on 2' nd Evaluatio on order to fulfill training objectives in accordance with NFPA standards and the policies and procedures of the authority having jurisdiction (AHJ).
+Course Code Date Initials Course Code Date Initials Describe how to prepare a training structure for live fire training 11.
+Describe how to operate and maintain a gas-fired prop in 1 st Evaluatio on 2' nd Evaluatio on accordance with NFPA 1403, manufacturer specifications, and the policies and procedures of the authority having jurisdiction (AHJ).
 Course Code Date Initials Course Code Date Initials a.
-Describe how to prepare a training structure for live fire training

-12. Describe how to operate and maintain a gas-fired prop in accordance with NEPA 1403 manufacturer specifications 1 st Evaluation 2 nd Evaluation and the policies and procedures of the authority having jurisdiction (AHJ).
-Course Code Date Initials Course Code Date Initials a.
 Describe how to operate gas-fired props or facilities Describe burning characteristics of gas-fired props or facilities c.
-Identify common safety features of gas-fired props or facilities d.
-Identify logistical needs of gas-fired props or facilities for live fire training e.
-Describe how to maintain gas-fired props or facilities Fire Dynamics
+Identify common safety features of gas-fired props or facilities Identify logistical needs of gas-fired props or facilities for live fire training e.
+Describe how to maintain gas-fired props or facilities 12.
+Describe how to build a single-chamber and multi-chamber 1 st Evaluatio on 2' nd Evaluatio on scalable burn prop suitable for demonstrating fire dynamics and behavior in accordance with the policies and procedures of the authority having jurisdiction (AHJ) Course Code Date Course Code Date Course Code Date a.
+Build a single-chamber scalable burn prop (optional) b.
+Build a multi-chamber scalable burn prop (required)